Albert0i/mariadb-vss/README.3.md

 #### III.
 Creating embeddings
-Create function in `seedRedis.js` as follow:
+Previously, we hardcode the embedding in `JSON.SET`.
+In reality, we have to use a model to create embedding on the fly.
+Create `seedRedis.js` as follow:
 ```
 // Redis
 import { redisClient, disconnect } from './redis/redisClient.js'